oracle/weblogic-kubernetes-operator/README.md

 * [Deploying a web application, scaling a WebLogic cluster with the operator and verifying load balancing](https://youtu.be/hx4OPhNFNDM)
 * [Using WLST against a domain running in Kubernetes](https://youtu.be/eY-KXEk8rI4) shows how to create a data source for an Oracle database that is also running in Kubernetes.
 * [Scaling a WebLogic cluster with WLDF](https://youtu.be/Q8iZi2e9HvU)
-* [Prometheus integration](https://youtu.be/D7KWVXzzqx8) including exporting WebLogic Server metrics to Prometheus and creating a Prometheus alert to trigger scaling
 * watch this space, more to come!

 Like what you see?
 Read on for all the nitty-gritty details...